Skip to content

 • Set Integration type to Pub/Sub.

-• Enable integration and Allow create devices or assets are on by default.
+• Leave Enable integration and Allow create devices or assets on so a device is created automatically on first message.

 • Click Next.